Frequently asked questions

 It is important that your prescription includes the diagnosis code and a clear start date.
 If they provide a limit on how many sessions they recommend, it is important that we follow those recommendations.

 Ultimately your insurance provider will decide if your sessions are approved, and how much they are willing to reimburse.
-With superbills, our goal is to maximize your reimbursement approval, but no guarantees are offered.
+With Superbills, our goal is to maximize your reimbursement approval, but no guarantees are offered.

 Beyond the ordinary

 This is where our journey begins.
-Get to know our business and what we do, and how we're committed to quality and great service.
-Join us as we grow and succeed together.
-We're glad you're here to be a part of our story.
+Get to know my business and what I do, and how I'm committed to quality and great service.
+Join me as we grow and succeed together.
+I'm glad you're here to be a part of our story.